technomancy/bussard/manual.md

 In your onboard computer, `ship` is a table representing the data and functionality that can be accessed programmatically.

-#### ship.sensors
+#### ship.status

-The fields in this table primarily relate to your ship's flight through space and other objects in space around it.
+These fields primarily convey the status of your ship's components and its upgrades as well as its flight through space and the objects nearby.

 * `x`, `y`, `dx`, `dy`: position and velocity.
 * `heading`: direction pointing, in radians.
 * `target`: table representing the body (planet, star, station, portal, etc.) targeted.
 * `system_name`: the name of the current system.
 * `bodies`: an array of bodies present in the current system.

-#### ship.status

-These fields primarily convey the status of your ship's components and its upgrades.

 * `fuel`, `fuel_capacity`: current and maximum fuel levels.
 * `mass`: current total mass of the ship, its upgrades, and its cargo.
 * `engine_on`: boolean indicating whether the engine is firing.